Supercurrent-Driven N\'eel Torque in Superconductor/Altermagnet Hybrids

 Specifically, there is a growing interest in SOT which provides an efficient means of manipulating magnetic order through current-induced spin accumulation~\cite{Miron2011,Manchon2019,Tsymbal:2019}.
 In normal-state systems, SOT has enabled deterministic switching of magnets, with potential for advanced memory applications, unconventional computing, and spin communication~\cite{Wadley2016,Yang2022:N,Liang2025:JPDAP,Dainone2024:N}.
 The N\'eel SOT (NSOT) can induce fast motion of domain walls in antiferromagnets~\cite{PhysRevLett.117.017202}.
 Extending SOT concepts to superconducting systems has so far been proposed only for ferromagnets~\cite{hals}, while its realization in AMs could enable a tantalizing prospect of an ultrafast control of tunable magnetic systems with dissipationless spin currents.
 This would be a key breakthrough, because despite decades of reports of spin-triplet superconductivity, demonstrating that the resulting spin currents can modify nonsuperconducting regions has remained elusive~\cite{Amundsen2024}.

 Here we uncover NSOT induced by supercurrent flow, arising from spin-triplet correlations in an $s$-wave S/$d$-wave AM heterostructure, depicted in Fig.~\ref{fig:deltamap}(a).
-Using the finite-$\mathbf q$ Bogoliubov--de Gennes (BdG) Hamiltonian, where $\hbar \mathbf{q}$ denotes the Cooper-pair center-of-mass momentum, together with self-consistent BdG calculations, we demonstrate that SOC in a noncentrosymmetric S region induces a spin density that can in turn generate a NSOT via altermagnetic interactions.
+Using the finite-$\mathbf q$ Bogoliubov--de Gennes (BdG) Hamiltonian, in which $\hbar \mathbf{q}$ denotes the Cooper-pair center-of-mass momentum, together with self-consistent BdG calculations, we demonstrate that SOC in a noncentrosymmetric S region, in combination with altermagnetic interactions, induces a staggered spin density that can in turn generate an NSOT.
 We show that supercurrent-induced switching of the N\'eel-vector orientation, ${\mathbf n}$ is possible within a magnetic domain wall, while the domain wall itself can be propelled for certain ${\mathbf n}$ alignments.
 These results establish S/AM heterostructures as a promising platform for superconducting spintronics~\cite{Cai2023:AQT} with functionalities beyond those achievable with conventional ferromagnets and antiferromagnets.

 \textit{General theory and analytical results.}--- We use the Bogoliubov--de Gennes (BdG) theory to describe an S/AM heterostructure.
 The superconductivity may be intrinsic or proximity-induced.
 We employ the wave vector ${\bm k}$-dependent and finite-$\mathbf{q}$ BdG Hamiltonian,